modernice/goes/projection/README.md

 A projection job provides additional query helpers to extract event and aggregate information from the events in the job.
 All query functions of the `projection.Job` use caching to avoid querying the underlying event stream unnecessarily.
-Job are thread-safe, which means that they can be applied concurrently onto multiple projections if needed.
+Jobs are thread-safe, which means that they can be applied concurrently onto multiple projections if needed.

 ```go